alvin-tosh/Kenyatta-Ransomware/README.md

 export GOROOT=/usr/local/go
 ```

-Build the project require a lot of steps, like the RSA key generation, build three binaries, embed manifest files, so, let's leave `make` do your job:
+Building the project requires a lot of steps, like the RSA key generation, build three binaries, embed manifest files, so, let `make` do your job:

 ```bash
 make deps